willyclarke/myhh/README.md

 ## In brief

-The Handmade here project is a fantastic project by Casey Muratori.
+The Handmade Hero project is a fantastic project by Casey Muratori.

 Check it out on 'https://handmadehero.org'